gevulotnetwork/gevulot-docs/firestarter/run-workloads/tasks.md

 task_id: e870966891918f11f192ccbc383d65a2a39ce5a3e62a82955cb12a06f7972831
 ```

-You can use `gvltctl task get` to fetch the latest version of a task (with the [status](https://github.com/gevulotnetwork/gevulot-rs/blob/main/proto/gevulot/gevulot/task.proto#L31-L61) field):
+You can use `gvltctl task get` to fetch the latest version of a task (with the [status](https://docs.rs/gevulot-rs/latest/gevulot_rs/models/struct.TaskStatus.html) field):

 ```
-$ gvltctl task get e870966891918f11f192ccbc383d65a2a39ce5a3e62a82955cb12a06f7972831
+$ gvltctl task get -e "$GEVULOT_ENDPOINT" e870966891918f11f192ccbc383d65a2a39ce5a3e62a82955cb12a06f7972831
 kind: Task
 version: v0
 metadata: